appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

-# Adding a New OAuth2 Provider 🛡
+# Adding a new OAuth2 provider 🛡

 This document is part of the Appwrite contributors' guide.
 Before you continue reading this document make sure you have read the [Code of Conduct](https://github.com/appwrite/appwrite/blob/master/CODE_OF_CONDUCT.md) and the [Contributing Guide](https://github.com/appwrite/appwrite/blob/master/CONTRIBUTING.md).

-## Getting Started
+## Getting started

 OAuth2 providers help users to log in to the apps and websites without the need to provide passwords or any other type of credentials.
 Appwrite's goal is to have support from as many **major** OAuth2 providers as possible.